SoxIn4/zookeeper/README.md

         }
         ```

-    3. Under PreferenceDomain Properties paste `$USERNAME` in the Username field
+    3. Under PreferenceDomain Properties enter `$USERNAME` in the Username field
 2. Add `run_asUser.sh` into Jamf scripts
     1. Suggested name: `Run asUser Policies as Enrolled User`
     2. Edit the preference domain in line 3